Oct. 28, 2015

-Dan Dixon was appointed to the Library Board by then-Mayor Greg Nickels in December 2009.
+Dan Dixon was appointed to the Library Board by former Mayor Greg Nickels in December 2009.
 Dixon is currently chief community engagement officer for Providence Health & Services and previously served as vice president of external affairs for Swedish Medical Center.
 Dixon has more than 30 years of experience in the public and private sectors in law, government and political affairs, business development, finance, international affairs and corporate affairs.
 Dixon was Alaska's first director of international trade, and later practiced law with the Seattle-based firm Foster Pepper and Shefelman, where he was an authority in domestic and international business, politics, community relations and finance.
 He served as a founding director of Cambridge Partners, a Wall Street bank specializing in public finance, and was founding chairman of iCopyright.
 He also has served as chairman of the board of Biolab, a director of the Washington/China Relations Council, director of Seattle CityClub, chairman of the advisory board of Universal Access Inc., and is a past director of Norsat, a publicly traded Canadian company.
 Dixon helped bring one of the most technologically advanced heart and vascular institutes in the world to the Swedish Medical Center.
 Dixon is president of the board of Global to Local (G2L), which uses global health strategies to improve the health of underserved communities in the United States.
 He also is a trustee of Central Washington University and the Seattle Chamber of Commerce, a member of the Seattle Community Development Roundtable and a director of the Downtown Seattle Association.
 He serves on the board of the Seattle Alliance for Education and is an advisory board member of the Seattle University School of Business.